True or False; Physical Therapy Edition. Clearing up common misconceptions of Physical Therapy.

 True or False?
 Physical therapy cannot be done with other pain management interventions.
 The answer is false.

 Physical therapy is often done in conjunction with other pain management interventions and together the different services help optimize your functional mobility.
-Advanced PMR believes in the importance of the interprofessional relationship and offers Acupuncture services at all locations.
+AOSMI believes in the importance of the interprofessional relationship and offers Acupuncture services at all locations.
 This allows our patients the opportunity to attend both physical therapy and acupuncture to help improve their overall outcomes.
-At Advanced PMR, our acupuncturist and physical therapists collaborate to improve your quality of life!
+At AOSMI, our acupuncturist and physical therapists collaborate to improve your quality of life!

 Posted in: Uncategorized